 Ease into day one of the short Shakespeare trip on one of the Hop-On Hop-Off City Sightseeing buses.

-I'm a pretty independent traveler and organized sightseeing tours usually have me running a mile in the opposite direction.
-But the Stratford-upon-Avon bus is different.
+Even if you are an independent traveler and organized sightseeing tours usually have you running a mile in the opposite direction, you will probably enjoy using the the Stratford-upon-Avon bus, It's different.
 The guides for the hour-long tour are bright and entertaining.
 Their patter is full of worthwhile and interesting facts.
 Did you know that Shakespeare added 3,000 words to the English language?
 Or that the reason Shakespeare's last home is just a garden is that a neighbour had it torn down for spite?

-Besides the entertainment value, the bus tour gives a good overview of the town and is the best way of getting to Anne Hathaways Cottage and Mary Arden's House.
+Besides the entertainment value, the bus tour gives a good overview of the town and is the best way of getting to Anne Hathaways Cottage and Mary Arden's House (Shakespeare's mother).

 - Address: City Sightseeing